GRP is offering three adult performer trainings this upcoming summer:

 This workshop is open to all levels of skill and interest.
 It is highly physical.
 If you have any special physical needs, or current injuries please contact Shannon Flaherty at firstname.lastname@example.org before signing up.

-Register here by the week, or for all three weeks at the discount of $150.
+Register by May 20 for the weekly price of $60, or for all three weeks at the discount of $150.

 This workshop is meant to be taken sequentially.
 While attendance to every class in not required, it is encouraged, as routines will build.